topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 ---
 ## 2.1 Ubuntu Installation
 ---
 It is recommended to set up your development environment on Ubuntu 22.04.
-This Ubuntu version offers a stable platform with wide community support, ensuring compatibility and ease of use with the TOPST VCP-G board and associated toolchain.
+This Ubuntu version offers a stable platform with wide community support, ensuring compatibility and ease of use with the VCP-G and associated toolchain.

 Linux distribution version:
 - Ubuntu 22.04 (LTS)